nextcloud/gallery/CONTRIBUTING.md

 ## Bugs

-### Short version
+### In short

-* Make sure you have installed and configured both ownCloud and Gallery
+* Make sure you have properly installed and configured both ownCloud and Gallery
-* Make sure your issue was not reported before and that it isn't a [known issue](https://github.com/owncloud/gallery/blob/master/README.md#known-issues)
+* Make sure your issue was not [reported](https://github.com/owncloud/gallery/issues) before and that it isn't a [known issue](https://github.com/owncloud/gallery/wiki/Known-issues)
 * Use the [**issue template**](https://raw.githubusercontent.com/owncloud/core/master/issue_template.md) when reporting issues.

-### Long version
+### Detailed explanation

-* Read the section in the README about [server and browser requirements](https://github.com/owncloud/gallery/blob/master/README.md#requirements)
+* Read the section in the wiki about [server and browser requirements](https://github.com/owncloud/gallery/wiki/Requirements)
-* Make sure you have disabled the original Pictures app
-* Read the [known issue](https://github.com/owncloud/gallery/blob/master/README.md#known-issues) section in the README
+* Read the [known issue](https://github.com/owncloud/gallery/wiki/Known-issues) section in the wiki
 * Get the latest version of the app from [the releases page](https://github.com/owncloud/gallery/releases)
 * [Check if they have already been reported](https://github.com/owncloud/gallery/issues)
 * Please search the existing issues first, it is likely that your issue was already reported or even fixed.